Bananymous/banan-os/README.md

 ![license](https://img.shields.io/github/license/bananymous/banan-os)

+# This reposity is no longer hosted here

+You can find the upstream from [here](https://git.bananymous.com/Bananymous/banan-os)

 # banan-os

 This is my hobby operating system written in C++.
 Currently supports only x86_64 architecture.
 We have a read-only ext2 filesystem, read-write ramfs, IDE disk drivers in ATA PIO mode, userspace processes, executable loading from ELF format, linear VBE graphics and multithreaded processing on single core.